 The attempt to understand Gurdjieff might seem to be an almost impossible challenge.
 How do we begin to understand a person who has intentionally chosen to live such an enigmatic life?
 Why did he choose to live the way he lived?

 Explaining Gurdjieff’s importance to others is both an invitation to mischief and an opportunity to be sincere.
 Why exactly was Gurdjieff important?
 What aspects of his life were the most significant?
 The answers to these questions say more about the storyteller than the story of the man.

 One thing of him can easily be said, he took to heart the advice given to him by his dying grandmother:

 “Either do nothing—just go to school—or do something nobody else does.”

 Beelzebub’s Tales to His Grandson

-The most useful thing that a biography of Gurdjieff can give us is an example of how a single man lived in accord with his own essence.
-We might never know what was in that man's mind or heart but we can see the marks he left on the world.
+The most useful thing that any biography of Gurdjieff can give us is an example of how a single man lived in accord with his own essence.
+We might never know what was in that man’s mind or heart but we can see the marks he left on the world.

 Neither this school nor this website and its papers would exist if Gurdjieff had not done something wonderful, something that truly “nobody else does”.